 I have a little story I would like to share.
 It is about how The Tragically Hip created a great friendship, and how every one of their songs brings me some great memories.

-I was a massive nerd in high school, I also bet none of who have met me and actually know my name would disagree.
-Watching hockey, listening to music and developing code was life.
+I was a massive nerd in high school.
+I know that none of you who have met me and actually know my name would disagree.
+Watching hockey, listening to music and developing code was my life then.

 Grade 10 Intro to Programming was an absolute joke of class to me but was a requirement to take for the electives I wanted to take from 11-OAC.
 A girl, let’s call her JP, was still in my seat from the class before, Grade 11 Intermediate Programming.
 JP was working on an assignment and was stressed out over it.
 She eventually left in a huff leaving her school login and program open.
 After looking through her code, I realised she was writing software to sell tickets online, keep in mind, this was before Ticket Master went online in 1996.

 Her artist of choice was The Tragically Hip.
 I decided instead of working on my work, Armed with will and determination, I would fix all her code.
-I mean i was terrified to talk to her, she was very good looking.
-I left her a massive comment(note) at the end of the program explaining how I love The Hip as well and decided to help her out by fixing all the database bugs in her code.
+I mean I was terrified to talk to her, she was very fuckin hott.
+I left her a massive comment(note) at the end of the program explaining how I love The Hip as well, and decided to help her out by fixing all the database bugs in her code.
 A couple days went by and she found me in the cafe.
-She sat down across from me, She kinda bit her lip, and said “Thank You”, following up with asking if I had a date for our Winter Formal.
+She sat down across from me, She kinda bit her lip, and said “Thank You”.
+Following up with asking if I had a date for our Winter Formal.
 I responded with saying, “Grade 10’s don’t get to go”.
-Quickly she barked back at me, “I know that you ass, not unless someone invites you.
+She barked back at me, “I know that you ass hat.
+Well not unless someone invites you.
 Therefore.
-Want to be my date?
-C’mon just let’s go”
+Want to be my date?”
+C’mon just let’s go

 So I went.
 A friendship was built over The Hip and some nerdism.
 3 concerts, camping trips, summer vacations and to be honest, a shit load of spliffs.
 All this while Gord sang in the background.
-She would come unannounced, Knock on the door, and we would take off in her little red Mazda Precidia.
-Some times we would just lay there, smoking a splif, and look at the stars.
-Orion was her favorite constellation, December nights were never cold in those year.
+She would come unannounced, Knock on the door, and we would take off.
+Some times we would just lay there, smoking a splif, looking at the stars.
+Orion was her favorite constellation.
+December nights were never cold in those years(The height of Orion).
 We were just friends, best friends for a while, that’s all we were.
-My buddies became her buddies, her buddies became my buddies.

 Fast forward a couple years to OAC(Grade 13).
 I was still in touch with JP even though she was attending first year as an engineering student.
 Hung out on some weekends here and there, shared some spliffs and always had a Tragically Hip CD or Cassette playing.
 I hadn’t heard from her in couple days(ICQ Messenger Era), then one night my heart was broken.